-Option TCL Option Description Serial Flash (.flash) bitstream_output_flash This option enables the generation of an additional serial flash formatted output file.
-This file is named the same as the STAPL file, but with a . flash extension.
+Option TCL Option Description Serial Flash (.flash) bitstream_output_flash Enables the generation of an additional serial flash formatted output file and the page0 header file.
+This file is named the same as the STAPL file, but with a .flash extension.
 The file contains a binary image that can be directly loaded into a single serial flash memory.
-4x Serial Flash (.flash4x_0-3) bitstream_output_4xflash This option enables the generation of four additional 4x serial flash formatted output files.
-These files are named the same as the STAPL file, but with a $.flash4x_0$ to $.flash4x_3$ extension.
+4x Serial Flash (.flash4x_0-3) bitstream_output_4xflash Enables the generation of four additional 4x serial flash formatted output files.
+These files are named the same as the STAPL file, but with a . $flash4x_0$ to .flash4x_3 extension.
 Each file contains a binary image that can be directly loaded into each serial flash memory in a x4 configuration.
-Serial Flash Page 0 Header bitstream_output_page0 This option enables the generation of the flash Page0 header file which is a binary file.
-CPU Mode (.cpu) bitstream_output_cpu This option enables the generation of an additional CPU Mode formatted output file.
-This file is named the same as the STAPL file, but with a .cpu extension.
+CPU Mode (.cpu) bitstream_output_cpu Enables the generation of an additional CPU Mode formatted output file.
+This file is named the same as the STAPL file, but with a $.cpu$ extension.
 The file contains hexadecimal-formatted data organized with "CPU Bus Width" number of bits per file line.
 Data from this file is sent to the FCU CPU interface line by line (one line per clock cycle) from the top to the bottom of the file, where the left-most bit on each line is the MSB and the right-most bit is the LSB.
 In simulation, this file can be loaded using the readmemh function.
 For convenience, an additional binary representation of the CPU Mode output file is written, named the same as the STAPL file, but with a cpu.bin extension.
 It contains the same data in the same bit order as the .cpu file.
-CPU Bus Width bitstream_output_cpu_width This option controls the bit width of the CPU-mode formatted output file.
+CPU Bus Width bitstream_output_cpu_width Controls the bit width of the CPU-mode formatted output file.
 When using the CPU interface in ×8 mode, set this value to 8.
 If using the CPU interface in ×128 mode, set this to 128.
 The value determines how many bitstream bits are printed per line in the .cpu output file.
 The bit sequence required by the FCU (and output in the generated bitstream file) might be different for each CPU Bus Width setting; therefore, it is important to set this option to match the actual CPU hardware interface width.
-Raw Hex (.hex) bitstream_output_hex This option enables the generation of an additional Raw Hex formatted output file.
-This file is named the same as the STAPL file, but with a .hex extension.
+Raw Hex (.hex) bitstream_output_hex Enables the generation of an additional Raw Hex formatted output file.
+This file is named the same as the STAPL file, but with a $.hex$ extension.
 This file is used for debug purposes.
 CMEM Address and Data Export (.address) bitstream_output_address This option can be used to enable an additional CMEM Address and Data Export output file.
 All addresses listed in this file are "used" in the bitstream.
 The data in this file can be compared against readback data.
-The file is named the same as the STAPL file, but with a .address extension.
+The file is named the same as the STAPL file, but with the .address extension.

-Table 21: Bitstream Generation Implementation Options - FCU Configuration
+Table 23: Bitstream Generation Implementation Options - Additional Outputs

 Option TCL Option Description Memory Scrubbing Mode bitstream_scrub_mode Selects the CMEM scrubbing mode.
 Allowed values include Disabled (0), Background Scan (1), and Background Scan and Repair (2).
 CRC Checking Mode bitstream_crc_mode Selects the CRC checking mode.
 Allowed values include Fully Enabled (0), Partially Enabled (1), and Bypassed (2).
-Serial Flash Clock Divider bitstream_sf_clock_div Selects the serial flash clock divider value.
+Device Vendor bitstream_page0_vendor Selects the flash device type 0- Macronix and 1- Micron Serial Flash Clock Divider bitstream_sf_clock_div Selects the serial flash clock divider value.
+Data Width bitstream_page0_data_width Selects flash data width for readback to be SPI, DUAL, QUAD or OCTA mode.
+Addressing Width bitstream_page0_addr_width Selects byte addressing mode to be 3 byte or 4 byte to support flash devices > 1Gb.
+Bitstream Start Address bitstream_page0_start_addr Specifies Bitstream Start Address.
+Fallback Bitstream Start Address bitstream_page0_fallback_start_addr Specifies Bitstream Fallback Address, If a fallback Bitstream is enabled.